KHanghoj/bgi_2019/exerciseNGSgl.md

 ```

 **QUESTIONS**
-1. What is the allele frequency for each populations based on the genotype calls?
+1. What is the allele frequency for each populations based on the genotype calls (`geno.gz`)?
 2. Plot the allele frequencies for all the populations for this snp ([link](plots/af_gt.pdf))
 3. Do we observe between population differences?